Opinion: 5 Ways The U.S. Retreated From The World Stage Under Trump This Year

 U.S. troop withdrawal from Syria

 The latest demonstration of President Trump's strong instincts to unload the burden of collective security on others (friends and foes) came on Dec.
 19, when he declared victory over ISIS terrorists and ordered approximately 2,000 U.S. troops to cease action in Syria immediately and return home.
 The hasty decision directly contradicted public pronouncements by his most senior advisers that U.S. troops would stay and left close allies like the United Kingdom and France, which also have troops deployed in theater, dismayed and vulnerable.
 The result was, by most accounts, a win for U.S. rivals Russia and Iran, which now have a stronger hand in the region, as well as for Syria, ISIS and Turkey, and a loss for U.S. allies Israel and Saudi Arabia.
-The decision has wider negative repercussions for U.S. reliability with its longstanding partners, prompting Secretary of Defense Jim Mattis to resign.
+The decision has wider negative repercussions for U.S. reliability with its long-standing partners, prompting Secretary of Defense Jim Mattis to resign.

 The Trump bluster to shake up the international order in the name of extracting better deals for the United States may yield some new agreements that further narrow national interests.
 But the costs to U.S. influence are already proving very high.
 U.S. friends are confused and frustrated with Trump's disrespect and unpredictability, and rivals are eagerly exploiting the opening to their advantage.
 The continued rise of Trump transactionalism in the name of "America First" means we may be entering an inexorable slide into geopolitical competition the likes of which we have never seen before.